Zuan-Khalik/TOOFAB/README.md

 A fast implementation of the Doyle-Fuller-Newman (DFN) battery model usable for analysis and control.

 ## Features
+The toolbox is currently in its initial stages, so some planned features are not yet available.
+It is also possible to request features, if desired.
+In that case, please contact the author (z.khalik@tue.nl).

 ### Current features
 The implementation has the following currently (tested) features:
 - Simulation of the Simplified DFN (SDFN) model as presented in [1].